EightArmCode/express-tree/README.md

 Simple event listening and two-way data binding FTW!
 Plus a little sprinkling of transition animation which comes out of the box with Vue.

 ### Fluid design
-VueJs watches the window size and the SVG and CSS respond accordingly, rendering a very fluid transition from mobile- to desktop-sized screens. _Note: Vue does not react to opening and closing of the dev tools.
+VueJs watches the window size and the SVG and CSS respond accordingly, rendering a very fluid transition from tablet- to desktop-sized screens. _Note: Vue does not react to opening and closing of the dev tools.
 If dev tools breaks the resonsive fluidity, please reload the page_

 ### Visual concepts
 There are a couple of slight differences between parent and child, which make them more easily distinguishable.
 Theoretically this would aid in scanning larger plots of data.